iamh2o/rgbw_colorspace_converter/README.md

 # The HexBahPyr Color Space Conver: RGB / HSL / HSI / HEX (2) to RGBW

+# WARNING --  NOT YET STABLE -- IN PROCESS OF PORTING

 ## A piece of emergent tooling

 > The product of 7 years of LED projects, which solves a simple problem- converting commonly used color space representations to be able to tbe translated to RGBW for use with RGBW LEDs (you won't believe the pastels RGBW makes possible).